drewlanenga/drewlanenga.github.io/_posts/2016-02-17-hillary-emails.md

 categories: general, network science
 ---

+[**UPDATE**: (March 3, 2016) Since I wrote this, there's been a [revival of interest](http://www.nytimes.com/2016/03/03/us/politics/as-presidential-campaign-unfolds-so-do-inquiries-into-hillary-clintons-emails.html) &mdash; from the FBI &mdash; in the Clinton email spectacle.
+Who knows what it will mean for her, but maybe it means we'll get more data!]

 > The American people are sick and tired about hearing about [Hillary Clinton's] damn emails.
 >
 > &ndash; Sen. Bernie Sanders